-Having this ability is a critical foundation of cyber supply chain risk management (C-SCRM).
+Having the ability to distinguish trustworthy and untrustworthy products is a critical foundation of cyber supply chain risk management (C-SCRM).
 C-SCRM is the process of identifying, assessing, and mitigating the risks associated with the distributed and interconnected nature of supply chains.
 C-SCRM presents challenges to many industries and sectors, requiring a coordinated set of technical and procedural controls to mitigate cyber supply chain risks throughout manufacturing, acquisition, provisioning, and operations.